awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 |  SET  |  WSTRING \(*length*\) Here, *length* is the total length of all values in the SET, including commas\.  |

 **Note**
 In some cases, you might specify the DATETIME and TIMESTAMP data types with a "zero" value \(that is, 0000\-00\-00\)\.
 If so, make sure that the target database in the replication task supports "zero" values for the DATETIME and TIMESTAMP data types\.
 Otherwise, these values are recorded as null on the target\.
-AWS DMS supports the JSON data type in versions 3\.3\.1 and later\.